Division of Health Equity & Social Justice

 Lita Wills - Commissioner

-In November 2020, Cleveland City Council introduced legislation to create the Division of Health Equity & Social Justice within the Cleveland Department of Public Health.
-The focus of the HESJ Division is to find solutions to health inequities and disparities.
+In November 2020, Cleveland City Council introduced legislation to create the Division of Health Equity & Social Justice (HESJ) within the Cleveland Department of Public Health.
+The HESJ Division focuses on finding solutions to health inequities and disparities.
 The root causes of health inequities are systematic social, economic, and environmental disadvantages that affect groups of people.
-Health inequities are unfair and avoidable differences in health status and include outcomes such as; rates of chronic diseases like asthma, diabetes, and hypertension, life expectancy, likelihood of incarceration, and economic disparities.
+Health inequities are unfair and avoidable differences in health status and include outcomes such as rates of chronic diseases like asthma, diabetes, and hypertension, life expectancy, likelihood of incarceration, and economic disparities.

 We envision a city where:

-- Health equity and social justice are the very foundation of all policy and decision-making practices, and allocation of resources.
+- Health equity and social justice are the foundation of all policy, decision-making practices, and allocation of resources.

-- Where diverse residents, community partners and employees are engaged, heard and involved in decision-making.
+- Diverse residents, community partners and employees are engaged, heard, and involved in decision-making.

-- Collaboration and partnerships work in service to the emerging needs of the community as a whole.
+- Collaboration and partnerships work to meet the emerging needs of the community.

-The Interdepartmental Equity Team consists of representatives across departments of city government concentrating on dismantling inequitable outcomes in practices, policies, procedures and services.
+The Interdepartmental Equity Team (IET) consists of representatives across city government departments concentrating on dismantling inequitable outcomes in practices, policies, procedures, and services.

 Racism as a Public Health Crisis Coalition (RAPHC-C) is a public private partnership between the City of Cleveland, community leaders, and residents.
 The coalition was formed to develop a framework or strategic plan to address racism and its impacts in the City of Cleveland.

 Currently, RAPHC-C has an executive committee, a steering committee, and five pillar teams, each made up of two co-chairs and community members.
 The five pillar teams align with the SDOH domains.